PRIOR-M: Predicting treatment Response In spOndyloarthRitis using gut Microbiome

 What is the optimal tapering strategy for rituximab in patients with Rheumatoid Arthritis: comparison of interval prolongation with disease activity guided dose reduction

-Ondersteund project van Patrick Verschueren : Rituximab is an effective drug, but it is expensive and might be accompanied by an increased infection risk.
-Therefore, lowering the…
+Supported project of Patrick Verschueren : Rituximab is an effective drug, but it is expensive and might be accompanied by an increased infection risk.
+Therefore, lowering the do…